josa42/atom-docblockr-next/README.md

 ### Reformatting paragraphs

 Inside a comment block, hit `Docblockr:Wrap Lines` to wrap the lines to make them fit within your rulers.
-If you would like subsequent lines in a paragraph to be indented, you can adjust the `indentation_spaces_same_para` setting.
+If you would like subsequent lines in a paragraph to be indented, you can adjust the `indentationSpacesSamePara` setting.
 For example, a value of `3` might look like this:

     /**
      * Duis sed arcu non tellus eleifend ullamcorper quis non erat.
 Curabitur